 [audio clip of people introducing themselves]

-“It allows professionals to differentiate themselves, and also angle for the promotion that best suits them.”
-Says Stacey Cohen, CEO of Co-Communications,

-In this day and age if you don’t define your personal brand, others will.
-So instead, create the person you want to be seen as.

 So, here are a few steps to begin building your personal brand

 First, define your brand.
-Ask yourself what are your exceptional professional qualities, what are your technical skills, where do you want to be in five years or ten years.
+What are your exceptional professional qualities?, what are your technical skills?
+Your aspirations?.
 Keep in mind that you are creating more than a resume, you are creating an experience that employers want to buy into and work with

 Next, do the detail work.
-Create a personal website, a resume come to life of sorts.
-Focus on visual consistency that will draw your viewer in and give them a sense of your personality.
-You want to showcase your professional value but also who you are as a person.
+Create a personal website, a resume brought to life.
+Focus on visual consistency.
+Showcase your professional value.
+Show who you are as a person.
 People want to work with other people, and you are more likely to land your dream job if the company is excited about you as a person.

 [people laughing, and talking]

 Next, clean up your social media.
 93% of employers say that they will search for your social media profile during the interview process.
-You SHOULD have a social media profile, but you need to make sure it reflects the original goals and values that you outlined about yourself when you defined your brand.
+You SHOULD have a social media profile, but you need to make sure it reflects the goals and values that you outlined about yourself when you defined your brand.

-Reminding people that you’re just as human as they are will help them relate and gravitate toward your brand.
 Overall, you want to showcase your ability, connections and interest in your field of work.
+And don't forget to remind people that you’re just as human as they are will help them relate and gravitate toward your brand.

 [people talking]